leanprover-community/mathlib3/docs/contribute/style.md

 nat.induction_on n H1 (assume m IH, H2 m)
 ```

-When a proof rule assumes multiple arguments, it is sometimes clearer, and often
+When a proof rule takes multiple arguments, it is sometimes clearer, and often
 necessary, to put some of the arguments on subsequent lines.
 In that case,
 indent each argument.
 ```lean